hyperledger-archives/sawtooth-docs-archive/docs/core/1.2/app_developers_guide/ubuntu_test_network.md

         on another node.
 Default: `tcp://127.0.0.1:8800`.
-    -   **Consensus endpoint string**: Where this validator will listen for incoming communication from the
-        `consensus engine`{.interpreted-text role="term"}.
-You will set
-        this value with `--bind consensus` when starting the validator.
+    -   **Consensus endpoint string**: Where this validator will listen for incoming communication from the consensus engine.
+You will set this value with `--bind consensus` when starting the validator.
 Default: `tcp://127.0.0.1:5050`.
     -   **Peers list**: The addresses that this validator should use to connect to the other nodes (peers); that is, the public endpoint strings of those nodes.
 You will set this value with `--peers` when starting the validator.
 Default: none.

-.. \_about-bind-strings-label:

-## About component and network bind strings
+#### About component and network bind strings

 For the network bind string and component bind string, you would typically use a specific network interface that you want to bind to.
 The